Stanwell: Stanwell Place

 Stanwell Place was a grand manor house from the 17th century 0.5 mi west of the village church, north of Park Road.
 The Gibbons family owned the manorial rights from 1754 to 1933, and slowly sold off the estate from the 1800s.
 Sold to John Watson Gibson in 1933, four years later 330 acre were sold off to the Metropolitan Water Board for the development of the King George VI Reservoir, now in Staines.
 After Gibson's death in 1947, Stanwell Place was sold to King Faisal II of Iraq who owned it until his assassination in 1958.
 The estate was then purchased for gravel extraction, and despite local attempts to prevent it, the house was allowed to become derelict, and demolished in the 1960s.

 Economy

 What was the north of the parish is a major industrial, distribution and headquarters zone, bound up now in the broad expression 'the M4 corridor'.
 There was little building in the parish before World War I. The first factory/warehouse at Poyle appeared before 1914 another at West Bedfont in the 1920s.
 By 1956 there were between 70 and 80 at Poyle, and several at West Bedfont.
 During the 1920s and 1930s ribbon development spread along the main roads: on the A4 Bath Road Colnbrook remains mainly residential.
 Garages and a few small factories (now motor manufacturer garages and offices) had been built by the 1950s and remain along the A30 London Road, including Del Monte, Ford and Suzuki.

 At one time British Mediterranean Airways was headquartered at the Cirrus House within the post town but in the London Borough of Hounslow, near Stanwell.

+Transport

+The nearest railway stations are Ashford (Surrey) railway station, 2 mi south of Stanwell High Street, and Heathrow Terminal 4 railway station, 2 mi east.
+Heathrow Terminal 4 is also served by the Piccadilly line of London Underground.

+Stanwell High Street itself is served by minimal public transport provision, of bus routes that run only once or twice a day.
+However, Clare Road to the east of Stanwell is served regularly (three buses an hour) by London Buses route 203 between Hounslow and Staines, as well as by route 442 half-hourly between Heathrow Terminal 5 and Staines operated by local bus company Carlone Ltd.